parsehex/airbattle-hosting/README.md

 cp start-bots.sh.example start-bots.sh
 ```

+Make sure to check and edit the files as needed.

-4. Build the docker image
+3. Build the docker image

 ```bash
 docker-compose build
 ```

-5. Run the docker image
+4. Run the docker image

 ```bash
 docker-compose up